Skip to main content

 Pre-transition data

-Old blocks, transactions, receipts and logs will still be accessible via the RPC API but they will differ a bit from the corresponding objects retrieved from the L1 RPC API.
+Old blocks, transactions, receipts and logs are still be accessible via the RPC API but differ a bit from the corresponding objects retrieved from the L1 RPC API.

 In general the changes involve additional extra unset fields that have been added upstream but were not present on historical Celo L1 objects, and the removal of some unnecessarily set fields on Celo L1 objects.

-For in depth details of what is changed see here - (TODO add section in specs covering this)
+For in depth details of what has changed see here.

 Pre-transition execution and state access

-RPC API calls for pre-transition blocks that are performing execution or accessing state will not be directly supported by the new Celo L2 implementation, however if this is required you can configure your Celo L2 node to proxy to an archive Celo L1 node for these calls.
-See here
+RPC API calls for pre-transition blocks that are performing execution or accessing state are not directly supported by the new Celo L2 implementation.
+However, you can configure your Celo L2 node to proxy to an archive Celo L1 node for these calls.
+See the archive node docs.